Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-where $s,t \in S$, and each factor in the move has $m(s,t)$ letters.
-The \emph{support} of an element $w \in W$, denoted $\supp(w)$, is the set of all generators appearing in any reduced expression for $w$ (which is well-defined by Matsumoto's Theorem).
-If $\supp(w)=S$, we say that $w$ has \emph{full support}.
+where $s,t \in S$ and each factor in the move has $m(s,t)$ letters.
+The \emph{support} of an element $w \in W$, denoted $\supp(w)$, is the set of all generators appearing in any reduced expression for $w$.

-Given a reduced expression $\w$ for $w \in W$, we define a \emph{subexpression} of $\w$ to be any expression obtained by deleting some subsequence of generators in the expression for $\w$.
-We will refer to a consecutive subexpression of $\w$ as a \emph{subword}.
+Given a reduced expression $\w$ for $w \in W$, we define a \emph{subexpression} of $\w$ to be any subsequence of $\w$.
+We will refer to a subexpression consisting of a string of consecutive symbols from $\w$ as a \emph{subword} of $\w$.

-The sets $\L(w)=\{s \in S: l(sw) < l(w)\}$ and $\R(w)=\{s \in S: l(ws) < l(w)\}$ are called the \emph{left} and \emph{right descent sets} of $w$, respectively.
+The sets $\L(w)=\{s \in S\mid \ell(sw) < \ell(w)\}$ and $\R(w)=\{s \in S\mid \ell(ws) < \ell(w)\}$ are called the \emph{left} and \emph{right descent sets} of $w$, respectively.
 It turns out that $s \in \L(w)$ (respectively, $\R(w)$) if and only if $w$ has a reduced expression beginning (respectively, ending) with $s$.

+Given a Coxeter system $(W,S)$, the associated \emph{Coxeter graph} is the graph $\Gamma$ with vertex set $S$ and edges $\{s,t\}$ labeled with $m(s,t)$ for all $m(s,t)\geq 3$.
+If $m(s,t)=3$, it is customary to leave the corresponding edge unlabeled.
+Given a Coxeter graph $\Gamma$, we can uniquely reconstruct the corresponding Coxeter system $(W,S)$.
+In this case, we say that $(W,S)$, or just $W$, is of type $\Gamma$.
+If $(W,S)$ is of type $\Gamma$, for emphasis, we may write $W$ and $S$ as $W(\Gamma)$ and $S(\Gamma)$, respectively.
+Note that generators $s$ and $t$ are connected by an edge in the Coxeter graph $\Gamma$ if and only if $s$ and $t$ do not commute~\cite{Humphreys1990}.

-The main focus of this paper will be the Coxeter systems of types $B_n$ and $\C_n$, which are defined by the Coxeter graphs in Figures \ref{Fig002} and \ref{Fig003}, respectively, where $n\geq 2$.
+The main focus of this paper will be the Coxeter systems of types $B_n$ and $\C_n$, which are defined by the Coxeter graphs in Figures~\ref{typeB} and~\ref{typeC}, respectively, where $n\geq 2$.